resonix-dev/resonix.dev/en/guide/index.md

 - [Client Roadmap](./client/roadmap.md)

 > The server and client evolve together; ensure compatible versions (client README lists tested server version range).
 Generally a client with the same major.minor as the node is expected to work.

-Next: pick a track above depending on whether you are deploying the server or integrating a bot/app.